 “A life without purpose isn’t a life.”

-As parents, we need to help them find their purpose.
-We need to start working with our teens by their sophomore year in high school.
-Otherwise, you will always feel like you are behind.
+As parents, it’s our job to help them find their purpose.
+We should start working with our teens by their sophomore year in high school.
+Otherwise, you will always feel like you are lagging.
 This will only cause anxiety and stress for you and your teen.
-You don’t want to spend these last years of high school being stressed out.
-You want to enjoy these times with your child before they move out of the house.
+Your family should enjoy these last few years of high school, not feel stressed out.

 Sometimes, teens take guidance better when it comes from someone else.
 As a parent, I realize this may not be a new revelation to you.
-The phrase “it takes a village” comes to mind.
-Especially when it comes to helping your teenager figure out their way for life after high school.
-Find other parents and resources that can help you.
-Check out my resources page on my website.
-I have different tools to help guide you.
-You can also schedule a call with me.
-I am happy to share advice, tips, and resources to help you and your teenager
+The phrase “it takes a village” rings true, especially when it comes to helping your teenager plan for life after high school.
+I would love to help your teen find the right path.
+Schedule a complimentary strategy session with me here.